 - The Pacific island microstate of Fiji is inhabited in almost equal proportions by Native Fijians and overseas Indians whose ancestors came as indentured laborers to Fiji in the 19th Century.
 Based on tourism and agriculture, Fiji's economy is subject to global market forces at the same time that it is dealing with the severe impacts of global warming, such as rising sea levels and extreme weather events.

 - Bali is a culturally autonomous Hindu island in the Islamic Indonesian archipelago.
 Renowned for the way in which its ancient culture continues to thrive and adapt itself to the modern world, it is an example of a people striving to manage its cultural and environmental resources in the face of globalization.

-Semester One: Fiji and Australia
+Semester One: Fiji, Australia, and New Zealand

-Ecology, Economy & Politics in the Asia-Pacific
+Political Economy and Ecology in the Asia-Pacific Region

-Global Studies: Theories, Issues, Solutions
+Global Studies Seminar: Theories, Issues, Solutions

 Semester Two: Australia and Bali